November 15, 2008

 pictures courtesy of Jean-Michel Chesné

-Born in 1959 Jean-Michel Chesné studied agriculture, but preferred to be active in music, painting and writing about art brut/outsider art, contributing articles to magazines like Raw Vision, Gazogène and Zon´art ¹.
+Born in 1959 Jean-Michel Chesné studied agriculture, but preferred to be active in music, painting and writing about art brut/outsider art, contributing articles to magazines like Gazogène and Zon´art ¹.

-He became interested in outsider art in 1992 after a visit he paid to the famous art environment le Palais Idéal.
-Inspired by this kind of creative activity, he decided in 1997 to construct a grotto in the garden behind his house in Malakoff, a Paris suburb.
+He became interested in outsider art in 1992 after a visit he paid to the famous French art environment le Palais Idéal.
+Inspired by this kind of creative activity, he decided in 1997 to construct a grotto in the garden behind his house in the Paris suburb of Malakoff.

-It took him two years to create the 4.5 m (15 ft) high construction made from wood and fiberglass and cover the walls with colorful mosaic.
-The grotto was completed in May 1999.
+It took him two years to create the 4.5 m (15 ft) high construction made from wood and fiberglass.
+The grotto, covered with colorful mosaic and other decorations, was completed in May 1999.

 In later years Chesné expanded the site by decorating the walls of the garden with mosaics, an activity in progress for many years.